 - Please make sure that you have prepared the relevant document(s) for upload in one of the following file formats before clicking the registration link: The document you need to upload when registering is the copy of your medical diploma written in its original language.
 In case your medical diploma is not written in one of the languages used in the EDAIC Part I or EDAIC Part II examinations, you also need to upload a certified English translation of your diploma.
 If the name written on your diploma is different from the name you submit when registering, you also need to upload an official proof of your name change.
 It is technically impossible to finalise your online application without uploading the copy of your medical diploma.
 Applications without the required upload(s) will automatically be cancelled by ESAIC.

-- Online registration deadline: 23 June 2020 at 23:59 CET.
+- Online registration deadline will be announced at a later stage.
 As the online registration webpage closes automatically on the registration deadline, please make sure to apply as early as possible.
 No registration will be possible after that date.

 - Capacity restrictions: Please note that centres have a limited capacity, and we, therefore, advise you to register early to avoid inconveniences incurred by fully booked centres.
 Centres which are fully booked cannot be overbooked.

-- Please add the e-mail addresses firstname.lastname@example.org email@example.com your list of accepted contacts, as all information about your examination (including your results) will be sent to you by e-mail.
+- Please add the e-mail addresses firstname.lastname@example.org and email@example.com to your list of accepted contacts, as all information about your examination (including your results) will be sent to you by e-mail.

 - Cancellation & Refund: Registration for EDAIC Part I can be cancelled with registration fee refunded, net of a €50 administration fee if the cancellation request is submitted by e-mail to firstname.lastname@example.org before the registration deadline.
 Refund requests submitted after the registration deadline can only be granted under exceptional circumstances; the official documents justifying the refund request must be sent to email@example.com no later than one month after the examination.
 The refund of the registration fee after the deadline is at the discretion of the ESAIC.
 A full refund will be granted upon the decease of the registered candidate before the examination.
 All indirect costs incurred by the registration for EDAIC Part I such as transportation and accommodation are not covered by the ESAIC.
 If you want to take EDAIC Part II in the future, please make sure you will be eligible for Part II before applying for Part I. If you cannot attend your examination for any reason, we would appreciate if you could inform the ESAIC office as early as possible so that we can take all appropriate actions for the smooth running of the examination.
 The Examination can be cancelled by the ESAIC in case of Force Majeure if the ESAIC deems the cancellation necessary.
 In the unlikely case of cancellation, due to Force Majeure, the ESAIC has the following policy in place: All participant registrations will be cancelled, and a refund will be given; €50 will be retained by the ESAIC as an administrative fee.
 All indirect costs incurred by the registration for EDAIC Part I, such as transportation and accommodation are not covered by the ESAIC.
 ESAIC will strive to ensure registered participants who have been cancelled by the ESAIC receive first priority to register for the exam the following year.
 For group registrations paid by a third party (hospital, National Society, etc.), the paying party will inform ESAIC of which candidates should receive first priority the following year.